360 Total Security Review 2022: How Good Is the Antivirus Tool?

 Security & Performance

-Performance was rated 5.5/6.
-The program's security features fared better, and with a perfect score of 3/3 stars on AV-Comparatives's real-world protection test, however, that was in 2014, which is too far back to have any bearing upon the program in 2020.
+Performance was rated with 5.5/6.
+The program's security features fared better, earning a perfect score of 3/3 stars in AV-Comparatives's real-world protection test, however, that was in 2014, which is too far back to have any bearing upon the program in the present.